Huzaifah Aziz

-Huzaifah Abdul Aziz is a Singaporean professional footballer who plays for Geylang International as a midfielder.
+Huzaifah Abdul Aziz is a Singaporean professional footballer who plays either as a midfielder or full-back for Singapore Premier League club Hougang United and the Singapore National Team.
 He is the nephew of former Singapore International Malek Awab.

 He was promoted from the Geylang Prime League Squad to the Senior squad in 2015 before moving to Hougang United FC in 2016.

 Club career

 Geylang International

 He made his senior and professional debut on 28 August 2015.

 Hougang United

-After released by the Eagles, he joined the Hougang's revolution.
+After being released by the Eagles, he joined the Hougang's revolution.